 This next example looks very different from the first, even though all the same things are wrong with it!

-The sent-from name says "Postal Service," but its email address is from a completely unrelated website.
+The Sender name says "Postal Service," but its email address is from a completely unrelated website.
 Also, the content of the email suggests that the message is from DHL, not the Postal Service.
 It's important to keep an eye out for small details like this.

 As with most rules, there are always exceptions.
 Even the most reputable companies may sometimes send suspicious-looking emails, just as attackers can send incredibly convincing phishing emails.
 Using these guidelines with each and every email you receive will help you tell the difference, so you can keep your information, and that of your friends and colleagues, safe.